epfl-ada/ada-2021-project-overcooked/README.md

 ### 8. **Visualizaiton with PCA**
 In order to have a clear view on our BERT vectors, we use PCA to reduce BERT vector from 1024 dimentions to 2-dimention for different situations and analyses.

+## Outside DataSet
+We use Wiki Data to extract speaker's information.
+The link: https://www.wikidata.org/wiki/Wikidata:Main_Page

 ## **Structure of the Codebase**

 milestone3.ipynb